bnoguchi/everyauth/README.md

 - `everyauth.user` via the `everyauth` helper accessible from your `express` views.
 - `user` as a helper accessible from your `express` views

-To access the user, configure `everyauth.everymodule.findUserById`.
+To access the user, configure `everyauth.everymodule.findUserById` and optionally `everyauth.everymodule.userPkey`.
 For example, using [mongoose](http://github.com/LearnBoost/mongoose):

 ```javascript